 - People who prioritize privacy

-- People who want to avoid probate.
+- People who want to avoid probate

 Also, a revocable trust is not a substitute for a will.
 Even if you set up a revocable trust, you should still have a separate will that covers your other assets and belongings.

-- Assets in a revocable trust do not go through the probate process.
-They are passed right to your beneficiaries.
+Instead of having to go through probate court, assets in a revocable trust are passed directly to your beneficiaries.
 This is the key difference between a revocable trust and a will.